 Management is targeting ~225,000 deliveries of four different EV models by 2025, with an average sales price of over $50,000.
 We think that’s entirely doable.
 If so, Fisker will net revenues of about $11 billion by 2025.
-We believe Fisker can achieve similar operating margins to Tesla, about 20%, which would put net profits at just shy of $2 billion (assuming a 20% tax rate).
+We believe Fisker can achieve similar operating margins as Tesla, about 20%, which would put net profits at just shy of $2 billion (assuming a 20% tax rate).

-It’s clear to see why FSR is one of our favorite EV stocks to buy right now.
+It’s clear to see why FSR stock is one of our favorite EV stocks to buy right now.

 The Final Word on the Best EV Stocks